-Now, Rajasthan waives off farm loans upto Rs 2 lakh
+After MP and Chhattisgarh, Rajasthan waives off farm loans upto Rs 2 lakh

 Jaipur, Dec 19: The Congress government in Rajasthan has announced a farm loan waiver upto Rs 2 lakh.
 The move is expected to benefit 50 lakh farmers of the state, who had borrowed using their Kisan Credit Cards or from nationalised banks.